Alex Trebek Pays Tribute To Kobe Bryant, ‘He Was A Pillar Of The Community’

 “I became a big Kobe Bryant fan when they were winning their championships, when he was playing with Shaq, and then afterwards when he won two championships without Shaquille O’Neill.
 And for a player to score 61 points in his last game is unheard of.
 Nobody goes out that well, and Kobe did and he will be sorely missed.
 He was a pillar of the community and was developing into the new version of Magic Johnson if you will.
 He was an entrepreneur, he had a sports facility where he was going to coach his daughter’s game the day he was killed.”

 Back in 2016, Trebek released a statement regarding Bryant’s retirement.
-He had told Bryant that he expected him to continue to enjoy a successful career post retirement.
+He had told Bryant that he expected him to continue to enjoy a successful career post-retirement.
 Many would later argue that Trebek was right.

-Bryant and his 13-year-old daughter Gianna known as ‘Gigi’ were killed alongside seven other people when the helicopter in which they were riding malfunctioned and crashed into a rural area of Calabasas, California.
+Bryant and his 13-year-old daughter Gianna known as “Gigi” were killed alongside seven other people when the helicopter in which they were riding malfunctioned and crashed into a rural area of Calabasas, California.
 The plane was later discovered by mountain bikers who alerted emergency personnel.
 Unfortunately, there were no survivors.
 The father and daughter had attended church that morning and were heading off to Gigi’s basketball practice.

 View this post on Instagram